On April 12 Asbury was fully accredited by the Southern Association of Colleges and Schools.

 In October the demerit system was clarified.
 If a student accumulated 25, he or she could not hold student office.
 If 50 were accumulated, the student could be suspended or expelled.

-Fletcher and Morrison Halls were converted from men’s to women’s dormitories.
+Fletcher and Morrison Halls were converted from men’s to women’s residence halls.

 Women were forbidden to wear pants.